Andover family loses everything from tornado damage, days after moving in

 ANDOVER, Kan.
-(KSNW) — Butler County Emergency Management has said that around one thousand structures have been damaged as a result of a tornado that ripped through Andover on Friday evening.
+(KSNW) — Butler County Emergency Management has said that around 1,000 structures have been damaged as a result of a tornado that ripped through Andover on Friday evening.

 One of those structures was the home of Kloey Valentine’s family, who just moved to the community recently.